huangdongjing/oracle/README.md

-# myjava
+# myoracle
-this is a own  java studying
+this is a own oracle sqls